 BEST TROPICAL TASTE

 While Austin, Texas isn’t quite the Bali of the continental US, this cider will have you thinking twice.
-Made from a mix of heirloom bittersweet apples and the obviously stated pineapple, Austin Eastciders Pineapple Cider is an almost reviving pick that will bring you tropical beach vibes — if you sip with eyes closed.
+Made from a mix of heirloom bittersweet apples and the obviously stated pineapple, Austin Eastciders Pineapple Cider is an almost reviving pick that will bring you tropical beach vibes in the heart of fall — if you sip with eyes closed.
 We love sipping this stuff followed by a shot of our favorite smokey mezcal.
 The flavors together really create something magical that we can’t quite explain.

 5. Wolffer Estate No. 139 Dry Rosé Cider